mangelats/buffers/README.md

   2. `SvoBuffer` (Small Vector Optimization): Have a small inline buffer but can grow into a bigger one (its child).
 This prevents allocations on small vectors.
-  3. `ExponentGrowthBuffer`: When trying to grow it will grow to the smallest power of 2 at least as big as the requested value.
+  3. `ExponentialGrowthBuffer`: When trying to grow it will grow to the smallest power of 2 at least as big as the requested value.
 Useful to not allocate at every push.
   4. `AtLeastBuffer`: Specifies that when growing will at least grow to a set